|Low Interest Rating:||4 / 5|

 |Find card offers for you: This card is not currently available on CreditCards.com, but you can still find a great card offer for you!
 Our CardMatch tool can help match you with prequalified offers and cards that align with your credit history – with no harm to your credit score.
 Get personalized offers from our partners in seconds.|

-The Navy Federal Credit Union Platinum credit card has a 5.99 percent APR, which is one of the lowest interest rates in the industry.
-In addition, it has no annual fee, a low foreign transaction fee, low penalty fees and a relatively low penalty APR.
-It has a low cash-advance APR, and its cash-advance fees are very low as well.
-Unfortunately, the card doesn’t offer a 0% introductory APR for new purchases.
+The Navy Federal Credit Union Platinum credit card* has a 5.99% APR, which is one of the lowest interest rates in the industry.
+In addition, it has no annual fee, a low foreign transaction fee and penalty fees and a relatively low penalty APR.
+It also has a low cash-advance APR and fees.
+Unfortunately, it doesn’t offer a 0% introductory APR for new purchases.
 For cardholders seeking to save money on interest, this could be a huge drawback.

 Low cash-advance fees and APR

 Usually, when you borrow cash from an ATM machine, you immediately get hit with a high APR and costly cash-advance fees.
-The NFCU Platinum credit card offers a cash-advance APR that is only 2% higher than your regular APR, and it will not exceed 18%.
+The Navy Federal Credit Union Platinum card offers a cash-advance APR that is only 2% higher than your regular APR, and it will not exceed 18%.
 In addition, you pay no cash-advance fees if you use an NFCU ATM.
 If you use your card in a different ATM, the cash-advance fees range from 50 cents domestically to $1 internationally.